setrf/hotorslop/server/README.md

 ## Development

 - **Database File**: `dev.db` (development) or `data/hotorslop.db` (production)
+- **Persistence**: sql.js writes the database to disk after each mutation—no WAL or native extensions needed
 - **Auto-migration**: Database tables are created automatically on startup
 - **Hot Reload**: Uses `tsx` for TypeScript development with hot reloading